-Modern higher criticism does not accept that Daniel 9 forms a unit.
+Daniel 9 consists of two parts; Daniel’s prayer, and the vision which Daniel received while still praying.
+Higher criticism does not accept that Daniel 9 forms a unit.
 According to such scholars, Daniel’s prayer and prophecy do not fit, and the prayer was added later.
 Their argument goes as follows:

-(c) But then, they argue, Daniel, in his prayer recorded in Daniel 9, should have asked for such illumination.
+(c) But then, they argue, in his prayer recorded in Daniel 9, Daniel should have asked for such illumination.
 Since he did not, it does not correspond to the prophecy and must have been added later.

 The purpose of this article is to show that Daniel 9 does indeed form a unit.

-But the most persuasive evidence for the unity of Daniel 9 is the fact that Yahweh’s covenant is the thread that binds both prayer and prophecy together in a single unit:
+But, as explained, the most persuasive evidence for the unity of Daniel 9 is the fact that Yahweh’s covenant is the thread that binds both prayer and prophecy together in a single unit: